 “God is extravagant.”

-It was a simple yet remarkable observation for my friend about a television show we had just watch, extreme makeover: home edition.
-In this segment, design team remodeled the entire home of a large family in which both parents had recently died.
+It was a simple yet remarkable observation for my friend about a home makeover show we had just watch.
+In one segment, the design team remodeled the entire home for a large family in which both parents had recently died.
 When the children were brought in to see the changes, they burst into a combination of joyful shrieks in sobs.
-They were stunned by the other extravagance of such a gift.
+They were stunned by the extravagance of such a gift.

-In my life, when I’m stunned by gods extravagance I consider what the long tomorrow, as a W towels are labeled eternity, will be like.
+In my life, when I’m stunned by God’s extravagance I consider what the long tomorrow — what we refer to as “eternity” — will be like.
 What stunning things does God have in store for those who believe?
 What will we do forever?
-In his book money, possessions and eternity, Randy Alcorn said, “we were made for a person in a place.
+In his book Money, Possessions and Eternity, Randy Alcorn said, “we were made for a person in a place.
 Jesus is a person.
 Heaven is the place.”

-The Bible is replete with images and suggestions of heavens reality.
+The Bible is replete with images and suggestions of Heaven’s reality.
 We know that eternal life will be centered on serving and worshiping God.
-Will feel perfectly at home.
-Will meet in converse with other beings in heaven.
-Will rest in feast, and at the same time, will also lied and make important decisions.
+We will feel perfectly at home.
+We’ll meet in converse with other beings in heaven.
+We’ll rest and feast.
 Without the limitations of sin and death, we will be fully creative and joyful as we remain with God.

 As Christians, we trust in a God we can’t yet see in a reality still to come.
 Heaven will be a remarkable existence, filled with the extravagance beyond our imagination.
-Evangelist deal Moody commented appropriately, “soon you’ll read in the newspaper that I am dead.
+Evangelist D.L.
+Moody commented appropriately, “soon you’ll read in the newspaper that I am dead.
 Don’t believe it for a moment.
-I will be more live than ever before.”
+I will be more alive than ever before.”

 My God and King, sometimes I see bits of glory here in this life, and it reminds me that You have a stunning surprise waiting for me.
 Help me to then live selflessly, generously with what You give me.
 My hope is in You.